browniebroke/pypackage-template/README.md

   - flake8
   - pyupgrade for Python 3.6+

-A `labels` workflow will also run and synchronise the Github labels based on the `.github/labels.toml` file.
+A `labels` workflow will also run and synchronise the GitHub labels based on the `.github/labels.toml` file.

 ### Secrets

-The workflows need [a few secrets][gh-secrets] to be setup in your Github repository:
+The workflows need [a few secrets][gh-secrets] to be setup in your GitHub repository:

 - `PYPI_TOKEN` to publish releases to [PyPI][pypi].
 This one should be created as `release` environment secret.
 - `GH_PAT` a [personal access token (PAT) with the `repo` scope][create-pat] for opening pull requests and updating the repository topics.
 This is used by the `hacktoberfest` workflow.
 - `CODECOV_TOKEN` to upload coverage data to [codecov.io][codecov] in the Test workflow (optional for public repos).

+If you have the GitHub CLI installed and chose to set up GitHub, they will be created with a dummy value.

 ### Automated release